dastrobu/NdArray/README.md

 //  [0.0, 1.0]]
 ```

-These conversions are not necessary any more starting from version `0.4.0`.
+These conversions are not necessary anymore, starting from version `0.4.0`.
 With the new slice API, based on the `Slice`
 object, slices are obtained by

 ```swift